Why Omega-7 Fatty Acids Are Good for Mucous Membrane Health

 That's what omega 7 can do for your body.
 While we can apply all kinds of topical creams and lotions for dry skin, eye drops and artificial tears for dry eyes and lubricants for our intimate moments when we need it, but these are all only temporary, surface fixes.

-Omega 7 works with your body to help you increase moisture and works down to the cellular level, enhancing the strength of the cell well to keep out toxins and keep in more of the necessary moisture your body needs.
+Omega 7 works with your body to help you increase moisture and works down to the cellular level, enhancing the strength of the cell wall to keep out toxins and keep in more of the necessary moisture your body needs.

 The condition of the skin is improved and many people also notice improvements of dry eye symptoms, dry mouth, dry skin and even feminine dryness.